H-ADJI/hrflow-indeed-assignment/README.md

 - getting the search parameter from home page
 - choosing a location
 - navigating to the job list
 - paginating until no next page
+- deal with popup when navigating pages